scionproto/scion/doc/BeaconService.md

     // necessary, and sets the remote interface id.
 The return value indicates
     // the previous state of the interface. func Activate(remote common.IFIDType) State
-    // Expire checks whether the interface has not been activated for a certain
+    // Revoke checks whether the interface has not been activated for a certain
     // amount of time.
-If that is the case and the current state is inactive or
+If that is the case and the current state is active, the
+    // state changes to Revoked.
+The times for last beacon origination and
-    // active, the state changes to Expired.
-The return value indicates,
+    // propagation are reset to the zero value.
+The return value indicates, whether
-    // whether the state is expired or revoked when the call returns. func Expire() bool
+    // the state is revoked when the call returns. func Revoke() bool
-    // Revoke changes the state of the interface to revoked and updates the
+    // SetRevocation sets the revocation for this interface.
+This can only be
-    // revocation, unless the current state is active.
-In that case, the
+    // invoked when the interface is in revoked state.
+Otherwise it is assumed that
-    // interface has been activated in the meantime and should not be revoked.
+    // the interface has been activated in the meantime and should not be revoked.
-    // This is indicated through an error. func Revoke(rev *path_mgmt.SignedRevInfo) error
+    // This is indicated through an error. func SetRevocation(rev *path_mgmt.SignedRevInfo) error
     // Revocation returns the revocation.
     func Revocation() *path_mgmt.SignedRevInfo
     // TopoInfo returns the topology information.